 Examples of muscle relaxants include:

-Side effects of muscle relaxants are common and include drowsiness, confusion, nausea, and vomiting.
+Side effects of muscle relaxants are common and include drowsiness, dizziness, confusion, nausea, and vomiting.

 These medicines can be habit-forming.
 Talk to your provider before using these drugs.
 They may interact with other medicines or make certain medical conditions worse.

 Do not drive or operate heavy machinery while taking muscle relaxants.
 Do not drink alcohol while taking these drugs.

 These drugs work by changing the levels of certain chemicals in your brain.
 This changes the way your brain notices pain.
 Antidepressants most commonly used for chronic low back pain also help you sleep.

 Antidepressants most often used for back pain are:

 Common side effects include dry mouth, constipation, blurred vision, weight gain, sleepiness, problems urinating, and sexual problems.
 Less commonly, some of these drugs can also cause heart and lung problems.